felbinger/AdminGuide/docs/services/bookstack.md

 <br />

-Do a `docker-compose restart` on Bookstack.
+Do a `docker compose restart` on Bookstack.
 You should now be able to authenticate via your Keycloak Instance.

 For further Documentation refer to the [Official Docs](https://www.bookstackapp.com/docs/admin/saml2-auth/).